 3. Maintaining your customer base

-Brand loyalty has become a much more prevalent term because customers have so many more options available to them today.
+Brand loyalty has become a much more prevalent term because customers have so many more options today.
 It is a common mistake to make a sale without trying to attract repeat business from the customer.
 In today’s business environment, this is often a path to failure.
-Traditional customer loyalty programs such as special offers and promotions are still effective, but there is now a growing trend of personalization.
-It’s important to maintain communications with customers in order to keep them loyal to your brand.
+Traditional customer loyalty programs such as special offers and promotions are still effective, but there is now a growing personalization trend.
+It’s important to maintain communications with customers to keep them loyal to your brand.

-It’s also helpful to remember that most customers have a career where they’re required to provide some sort of service to people, so they know what it’s like on your side of the counter, and they expect that from your company.
+It’s also helpful to remember that most customers have a career where they’re required to provide some service to people, so they know what it’s like on your side of the counter, and they expect that from your company.
 You can get to know your customers based on their previous purchases, and your staff can engage them in conversation to get a better sense of who they are individual.
 If you run a large organization, this type of information can be derived from database research.

 4. Evolving customer expectations